Evaluating true sales talent 2021 and beyond

-For sales managers recruiting good sales people has always been something of a ‘hit-and miss affair’, given competition for top talent and our own often sketchy understanding of “what good looks like”.
+For sales leaders recruiting good sales people has historically been something of a ‘hit-and miss affair’, given competition for top talent and our own often sketchy understanding of “what good looks like”.
 It is further complicated by the fact that “sales” is a very broad profession which encompasses a whole range of related but very distinctive roles.

 Of course you can make a ‘judgment call’ about a potential recruit and how they might fit into your organization, based on their CV, references (at best both are only evidence of past performance) and on how well they came across at interview.
 However you need a more objective measure in order to know how a candidate is likely to perform, for you, once recruited.

 The key is to identify the key competencies (skills, knowledge and behaviours) that are either critical or desirable, for a sales person to succeed within your business, with your products / services, in your marketplace.